nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 | PMU Vout | 500 mA | 900 mA  | 2500 mA |

 Programmable current limit can be set in software allowing for safe attachment to USB 2.0, USB 3.0, or high-current CHG-In sources.
 Check the [AXP209 datasheet](https://github.com/NextThingCo/CHIP-Hardware/blob/master/CHIP%5Bv1_0%5D/CHIPv1_0-BOM-Datasheets/AXP209_Datasheet_v1.0en.pdf). for more information starting on page 33.
 The setting options are 100mA, 500mA, 900mA and "no limit".
-"900mA" is what C.H.I.P.
-Pro is set to by default upon boot.
-Keep in mind that, if you set the current limit and the current draw exceeds the threshold, C.H.I.P. will shut down.
+C.H.I.P.
+Pro is set to 900mA by default upon boot.

+Keep in mind that if the current draw spikes and exceeds the threshold even momentarily this will cause a brownout and C.H.I.P.
+Pro will shut down.

 ### Power Consumption